theKashey/React-stroller/README.md

 ```

 ### StrollerState
-It's possible to create "Virtual Container" using React-Strollable.
+It's possible to create "Virtual Container", similar to `react-window`, using React-Strollable.

 Stroller will expose internal state via `StrollerState` component, you can _consume_ and then react
 to scroll or resize.